derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

     - `}` - a closing curly brace is expected after the *function body* for declaring its end
     - the `{` and `}` define the scope boundary of a function

 The above four parts make up the anatomy of a function.
 First, the `function` keyword tells the JavaScript engine your intent to define a function.
 Second, a custom identifier is set to enable other code to properly reference and call the function by name.
 Third, the function's signature input defines what arguments the function expects.
-No arguments are expected for `toggleImageOpacity`.
+No arguments are expected for `toggleImageOpacity` currently.
 Lastly, the `{` and `}` define the bounds of the function body.
 Some functions return a value prior to closing the function body too, but this will be covered in the next chapter.

-With respect to making snippet one *right* and *better*, there is nothing we can do.
+With respect to making snippet one *right* there is nothing we can do.
+A case could be made for making it *better* by renaming `toggleImageOpacity` to a single character alternative.
+This change is better for computers because there is less information to read which also translates to a smaller payload to send over a network.
+We won't make this change as we want our identifers to be useful and meaningful, we'll keep the code better for us and not the computer.

 Let's move to snippet two.

 ```
 // 2. variable declaration and assignment using imageToToggle identifier